 Dr Christopher Clarke

-Consultant Abdominal Radiologist at Nottingham University Hospitals and founder of Radiology Café
+Consultant Abdominal Radiologist at Nottingham University Hospitals and Honorary (Clinical) Assistant Professor at the University of Nottingham

-I am passionate about providing excellent educational resources and exam preparation material for trainees
+Founder of Radiology Café and passionate about providing excellent educational resources and exam preparation material for radiology trainees

-Dr Clarke is a consultant radiologist at Nottingham University Hospitals NHS Trust (UK) specialising in gastrointestinal (GI), hepatobiliary (HPB) and emergency imaging.
-He is proficient in ultrasound, fluoroscopy, CT and MRI imaging, not only reporting general diagnostic radiology scans and investigations, but sub-specialising in imaging and intervention of the GI tract.
+Dr Clarke is a consultant radiologist at Nottingham University Hospitals NHS Trust (UK) specialising in gastrointestinal, hepatobiliary and emergency imaging.
+He is proficient in ultrasound, fluoroscopy, CT and MRI imaging, and sub-specialises in imaging and intervention of the GI tract.
 His expertise includes proctography, bowel imaging, CT colonography, liver MRI, long-term drains, nephrostomies, central venous access, gastrostomies and oesophageal, duodenal and colonic stenting.
+He is also an Honorary (Clinical) Assistant Professor at the University of Nottingham School of Medicine.

 He founded Radiology Cafe in April 2011 and is currently the lead developer and editor-in-chief.
 He works hard to ensure accurate and excellent content throughout the site.
 He developed the First FRCR anatomy mock exams, producing 1800 free questions to help radiology trainees.
 He is also co-author of FRCR Physics Notes (along with Dr Sarah Abdulla).

-In 2018 he founded Radiology Cafe Publishing and published FRCR Physics Notes: Revision notes for the First FRCR Physics exam on Kindle, currently in it’s second edition.
-He is currently working on a few other projects including a paperback version of the FRCR physics books and mock Rapid Reporting FRCR exams on this website.
+In 2018 he founded Radiology Cafe Publishing and published FRCR Physics Notes: Medical imaging physics for the First FRCR examination, currently in its third edition.
+He is working on a few other projects including mock Rapid Reporting FRCR exams on this website.